Theory of versatile fidelity estimation with confidence

-For any fidelity estimator to be useful in practice, it is crucial for it to be robust to common types of experimental noise.
-We show the estimator given by the minimax method possesses this property.
-More precisely, we first show that the estimator is affine in the observed frequencies.
-Then we show that small perturbations in the state and POVM elements only slightly change the estimate given by such affine estimators.
+For any fidelity estimator to be useful in practice, it is crucial for it to be robust to common types of experimental errors.
+Systematic errors in the measurements will ultimately perturb the observed outcome frequencies.
+Since the estimator given by the minimax method is affine, we can ensure that small changes in the observed frequencies only lead to small changes in the fidelity estimate.
+These changes can be quantified as follows.